ROBOTIS-GIT/emanual/docs/en/software/rplus1/motion.md

 It's Pose data transferred from and received by RoboPlus Motion.
 Users must follow the rules shown below.
 - Users create the arrangement of 26 pose data.
-- The index of arrangement are the ID numbers of Dynamixels.
+- The index of arrangement are the ID numbers of DYNAMIXEL's.
 - In order to deliever values to motors, put some number in between 0 ~ 1,023 or 4,096.
 If not, put -1.

 When RoboPlus Motion is in "get" direction, inverse kinematics computing result should be delievered and when it is in "set" direction, endpoints should be calculated and computed using forward kinematics and based on Pose data.